-Today’s real wedding is from Wesley Voster Photography.
+Today’s Real Wedding is from Wesley Vorster Photography.
 If you’re into DIY projects then you will just love this wedding.
 The decor it sooo pretty!
 It’s filled with loads of ideas and inspiration.
 We just love Olivia’s whole look, especially her hair.
-Oh, and those shoes…
+Oh, and those shoes …

 Tell us your love story?
 When and where did you first meet?

 Devin and I met in London at a friend’s barbeque near the end of 2008, we shared our first kiss on the strike of New Year’s Eve under a patio sliding door and have been inseparable ever since!

 Please describe the proposal.
 Did you suspect anything before he popped the question?

 We spoke of getting married about six months into dating so we both knew it was going to happen soon and because I knew what I wanted as an engagement ring, Devin and I worked with the jeweller for quite some time.
 But I still wasn’t expecting it on the day!
 Dev proposed in the beautiful Battersea Park, one of my favourite places in London, with a picnic spread and beer.
 I was lying down when all of a sudden he was on one knee asking me to be his wife.
 It was very romantic and afterwards we cycled to My Old Dutch for pannenkoeken and cappuccinos, smiling over our secret.